osm-hr/mapproxy-hr/README.md

 - click `OK`

 # TODO:
-- setup layer boundaries in a way that doesn't break TMS
+- (DONE?) setup layer boundaries in a way that doesn't break TMS
-- make a merged (and noncached) layer for 2018+2019 (or 2017+2018?)
 - document authenticated WMS with no watermark
 - try to speed up by using WMTS instead of WMS